MicrosoftDocs/bot-docs/articles/v4sdk/migration/javascript-user-state-using.md

 ## Prerequisites

-- npm version 6.9.0 or higher (needed to support package aliasing).
+- npm version 6.9.0 or later (needed to support package aliasing).

-- Node.js version 10.14.1 or higher.
+- Node.js version 10.14.1 or later.

     To check the version installed on your computer, in a terminal, execute the following command: